sam-braun/currency-trading/README.md

 ### Setup

+1. Install C++ REST SDK and other required libraries (using a package manager like vcpkg is recommended).
-1. Install Node.js and npm.
+2. Install Node.js and npm.
-2. Navigate to the frontend directory and run `npm install` to install dependencies.
-3. Run `npm start` to launch the React application.
+3. Customize `start.sh` for your machine's package locations.

 ## Usage

+1. Run `bash start.sh` to compile the backend, and lauch the backend and React app.
-1. Start the backend server.
+2. Start the backend server.
-2. Open the frontend application in a web browser.
+3. Open the frontend application in a web browser.
-3. Select a base currency and additional currencies to calculate arbitrage.
+4. Select a base currency and additional currencies to calculate arbitrage.
-4. Click 'Find Arbitrage Opportunities' to view the results.
+5. Click 'Find Arbitrage Opportunities' to view the results.